 Complete documentation establishes the student as a person with a disability and provides a rationale for reasonable accommodations.
 Documentation should contain the following components.
 If needed, the Student Disability Service may contact the evaluator with the student's permission to gather more information.

 1. Credentials of the Evaluator: Documentation must come from a qualified practitioner who is not a family member of the student.
 Documentation must be printed on official letterhead and signed by the credentialed professional.
 (Please include name, credentials, licensing, area of specialization, address and contact information.)

 2. History of the Disability: Provide background information, including developmental, medical, psychological, family and academic histories (as relevant).

 3. Statement of Diagnosis and Description of Diagnostic Methodology: Include a clear diagnostic statement.
 If applicable, include current DSM-V or ICD-9 diagnosis.
 A description of the diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative and specific results may be included.

 4. Currency: Documentation is meant to provide information about the student's current level of functioning in order to (1) establish the disability and (2) identify appropriate accommodations.
 We recommend that testing reports be no more than 3-5 years old.
 (Adult-normed testing instruments are preferred.)
 We recognize that in some circumstances, students may have older evaluations and testing reports; we do not want the absence of a current report to be a deterrent to receiving needed accommodations.
-Don't hesitate to contact us to discuss options.
+Please do not hesitate to contact us to discuss options.

 5. Description of current functional limitations: Describe the condition's current functional impact, including severity, frequency and pervasiveness.
 Discuss the ways in which the condition limits a major life activity.
 Please speak to the ways in which the student's condition may affect his or her functioning in a post-secondary institution.